-Ezekiel 18:24 But when a righteous man turns away from his righteousness and commits iniquity,...All the righteousness which he has done shall not be remembered; because of the unfaithfulness of which he is guilty and the sin which he has committed...he shall die.
+Ezekiel 18:24 But when a righteous man turns away from his righteousness and commits iniquity, ...All the righteousness which he has done shall not be remembered; because of the unfaithfulness of which he is guilty and the sin which he has committed, ...he shall die.

-Note: When any have sins remaining on the books of record, unrepented of and unforgiven, their names will be blotted out of the book of life, and their record of good deeds will be erased from the book of remembrance.
+Note: Here we see that an investigation is made into the records to determine if the believer maintained his/her commitment to Jesus.
+When any have sins remaining on the books of record, unrepented of and unforsaken, their names will be blotted out of the book of life, and their record of good deeds will be erased from the book of remembrance.

-14. But what if I have repented of my sin, and have turned from it, and by faith have claimed the blood of Jesus as my atoning sacrifice, will my sins be blotted out and my name remain in the book of life?
+14. But what if I have repented of my sin, and have turned from it, and by faith have claimed the blood of Jesus as my atoning sacrifice?
+Will my sins be blotted out and my name remain in the book of life?
 Isaiah 43:25 I, even I, am He who blots out your transgressions for My own sake; And I will not remember your sins.

 Revelation 3:5 He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels.